google-deepmind/open_spiel/docs/developer_guide.md

     *   At the top of `new_game.cc`, change the short name to `new_game` and include the new game’s header.
 5. Update Python integration tests:
-    *   Add the short name to the list of excluded games in `integration_tests/api_test.py`.
     *   Add the short name to the list of expected games in `python/tests/pyspiel_test.py`.
 6. You should now have a duplicate game of Tic-Tac-Toe under a different name.